EuropeanTestingConference/europeantestingconference/pages/2018/topics/snippets/pooja-shah.md

 <p>Amidst all this, losing time for release deployment as the traffic on your product is peaking up or exceeding the deadline promised to the clients.
 Manual monitoring wasn&rsquo;t a solution as it isn&rsquo;t scalable ?</p>
 <p>Yes, in fast paced organisations like us, it is a burning problem.
 And we really wanted a system in the dev phase itself which can bring agility within the teams by having everything &amp; everyone know that what&rsquo;s there in the black box.
 Do you also feel the same?</p>
 <ul>
-<li>● Already nodding your head in agreement ?
+<li>Already nodding your head in agreement ?
 Many times somewhere deep down, did you feel like escaping from the heated discussion or wished there were snapshots of all the important events which could give you the clues/traceback to hunt &amp; chuck the wrong commits out of the system and move ahead.
 Or even better some software which you could just hook to your system which would never let us reach such a chaotic state itself by blocking/notifying any wrong doings.</li>
-<li>● Or are you someone just starting off your company and do not want to go through the same challenges we went through &amp; help your developers focus only on building the awesome stuff which you wanted to</li>
+<li>Or are you someone just starting off your company and do not want to go through the same challenges we went through &amp; help your developers focus only on building the awesome stuff which you wanted to</li>
-<li>● Or are you among those telling yourself &ldquo;we already solved it&rdquo;.
+<li>Or are you among those telling yourself &ldquo;we already solved it&rdquo;.
 As a tech geek, are you excited to explore a different way as to how we are solving it?</li>
 </ul>
 <p>Would you believe if I say &ldquo;a bot can help in solving such problems of communication between humans&rdquo;.
 That too using the same tools we use daily, eager to see how?</p>
 <p>Come let&rsquo;s talk and take a sneak peek at how we are dealing with these at<a  href="http://moengage.com/"> MoEngage Inc</a>.
 And yes, get to start using the<a  href="https://github.com/moengage/alice"> solution open-sourced</a> in almost no time.</p>